Introduction to Skylight Leaks

 Conclusion

 Fixing a leaking skylight is a manageable task if you understand the causes and follow the right steps.
-By identifying the source of the leak, resealing the skylight, and repairing flashing, you can prevent further water damage and maintain your skylight’s functionality.
+By identifying the source of the leak, resealing the skylight, and repairing flashing, For more general DIY tips on small roof jobs, check out our DIY roof repair guide. you can prevent further water damage and maintain your skylight’s functionality.
 Remember, if the issue persists or seems too complex, consulting a professional is always the best option.
+Learn more about what professional roofing companies do in our guide on professional roofing maintenance.